behdadetezadi/oopp-project-splitty/README.md

 **WEBSOCKETS AND LONG-POLLING**
 The backend implementation for both of these lies on server/src/main/server/api/EventController.
-Whichever method has @MessageMapping annotation on top works with websockets (with the exception of the method for updating event title which was not completed).
+Whichever method has @MessageMapping annotation on top works with websockets (except for the method for updating event title which was not completed).
 The addParticipant() method in the backend uses long polling to add a participant.
 The respective logic for both websockets and long-polling is also continued in the server utils method at client/src/main/java/client/utils/ServerUtils.

 Moreover, in the tableOfParticipantsController in the client side uses long-polling for addition of participants and modification/deletion.